gabriel4649/JMdictDB/README.txt

 	make subdirs

    This will make sure that the support files are up- to-date.
-You can generaly skip this step if you are running unmodified copy of the source (since an attempt is made to keep the distributed support files updated) but must do this if you've changes
+You can generally skip this step if you are running unmodified copy of the source (since an attempt is made to keep the distributed support files updated) but must do this if you've changes